-Higher levels on the pyramid are potentially effective for disciplers with whom young people have a strong relationship
+3. Higher levels on the Discipling Pyramid are potentially effective for disciplers with whom young people have a strong relationship

 Discipling actions at the top end of the pyramid are high-stakes interactions.
 Confrontation has a greater risk of being received negatively by young people: